mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **id:** Unique ID of the object.
 Each object that is placed on a map gets a unique id.
 Even if an object was deleted, no object gets the same ID.
-Can not be changed in Tiled Qt. (since Tiled 0.11)
+Can not be changed in Tiled. (since Tiled 0.11)
 -  **name:** The name of the object.
 An arbitrary string.
 -  **type:** The type of the object.
 An arbitrary string.
 -  **x:** The x coordinate of the object in pixels.